Homemade Baby Teething Biscuits Recipe

 Other Tips To Keep In Mind:

-- Roll The Dough Thin: If your dough has been rolled thicker than ¼ inch in thickness these homemade teething rusks will take longer to bake.
+- Roll the dough thin: If your dough has been rolled thicker than ¼ inch in thickness these biscuits won’t bake properly.

-- Cool Completely: Make sure you let the sticks cool completely on the baking tray once they’re out of the oven to make sure they don’t end up being chewy (you want them to be crunchy).
+- Cool Completely: The biscuits have to cool completely to make sure they don’t end up being chewy (you want them to be crunchy).
 Make sure that your biscuits are fully baked and hard so that they are not a choking hazard.

-- Note On Allergies: These grain-free teething biscuits have allergy friendly ingredients when it comes to the most common allergens for babies.
-However, some babies may still be allergic to oats, coconut, or bananas for example, so this baby teething biscuits recipe isn’t going to cover every single potential allergy (keep that in mind when making these for your baby!)
+- Note On Allergies: This recipe has allergy friendly ingredients when it comes to the most common allergens for babies, but it doesn’t cover every single allergy.
+For example, some babies may still be allergic to oats, coconut, or bananas, so keep that in mind when making these!

 📖 Variations

-- Peanut Butter Baby Biscuits: Add 1 tablespoon of powdered peanut butter to the batter before rolling out and cutting into baby rusks.
-(Note: this will make these biscuits not suitable for any baby or child with a peanut allergy).
+- Peanut Butter: I’ll add 1 tablespoon of powdered peanut butter to the dough but keep in mind – this will make these biscuits not suitable for any baby or child with a peanut allergy.

 🧊 Storage Directions